-Academic Regulations - Third Edition (August 2020)
+Academic Regulations - Fourth Edition (August 2021)

 - (i) These Academic Regulations were introduced in September 2018 and apply to all taught courses at all levels leading to a Birmingham City University award, including courses offered in collaboration with approved partner institutions (except where otherwise agreed) and BTEC Higher National awards conferred under Birmingham City University's Licence Agreement with Pearson Education Ltd (Edexcel).
 They also apply, where appropriate, to students registered for taught modules for which credit is awarded on successful completion but which by themselves do not lead to a Birmingham City University award. - (ii) Separate regulations apply to Birmingham City University's research degrees including professional doctorates, higher doctorates and honorary degrees. - (iii) Birmingham City University's Academic Regulations are the definitive statement over all other Birmingham City University documents of the regulatory framework for courses leading to a Birmingham City University taught award at all levels.
 They are legally binding.
 In the unlikely event of any discrepancy between the Academic Regulations and any other Birmingham City University publication, the Academic Regulations take precedence and are applied in all cases.
-They have been approved by the University's Academic Board and will be reviewed annually by the Academic Regulations and Policy Committee. - (iv) All taught courses leading to a Birmingham City University award are required to adhere to these Academic Regulations, unless the Academic Board has agreed otherwise. - (v) Under the provisions of Birmingham City University's Articles of Government, the Academic Board is responsible for Birmingham City University's academic standards.
-Throughout these Academic Regulations, all references to "Birmingham City University" in the context of setting or maintaining academic standards should be understood to signify the Academic Board in the exercise of its responsibility for these matters. - (vi) The Academic Board has established an Academic Regulations and Policy Committee which is responsible for the day-to-day operation of the Academic Regulations and rules on issues of interpretation and/or ambiguity that may arise from time to time and between meetings of the Academic Board.
+They have been approved by the University's Academic Board and will be reviewed annually by the Academic Regulations and Policy Committee. - (iv) All taught courses leading to a Birmingham City University award are required to adhere to these Academic Regulations, unless the Academic Board has agreed otherwise. - (v) Apprenticeships adhere to the Academic Regulations for University awards integrated within, or offered as part of, apprenticeship training.
+Where Education and Skills Funding Agency (ESFA) funding rules for providers specify an alternative requirement to that set out in the Academic Regulations, the ESFA rules will take precedence. - (vi) Apprenticeships adhere to the Academic Regulations for University awards integrated within, or offered as part of, apprenticeship training.
+Where Education and Skills Funding Agency (ESFA) funding rules for providers specify an alternative requirement to that set out in the Academic Regulations, the ESFA rules will take precedence. - (vii) The Academic Board has established an Academic Regulations and Policy Committee which is responsible for the day-to-day operation of the Academic Regulations and rules on issues of interpretation and/or ambiguity that may arise from time to time and between meetings of the Academic Board.
 Responsibility for approval of any amendments and/or additions to the Principles governing the Academic Regulations (as set out in Section 1 below) and the University's Academic Framework (see Appendix A) rests with the Academic Board.
 Responsibility for the day-to-day management and operation of the Academic Regulations, including approval of any amendments to the regulations, rests with the Academic Regulations and Policy Committee.
-The Committee is also responsible for reporting details of any amendments to the Academic Regulations to the Academic Board each year. - (vii) Birmingham City University's Academic Regulations take full account of the UK Quality Code developed by the QAA to define and maintain academic standards in UK higher education.
+The Committee is also responsible for reporting details of any amendments to the Academic Regulations to the Academic Board each year. - (viii) Birmingham City University's Academic Regulations take full account of Office for Students' Regulatory Framework and the UK Quality Code developed by the QAA to define and maintain academic standards in UK higher education.